SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 ### Conclusion

-The `AppendAction` offers a convenient way to extend user input with AI-generated text, seamlessly integrating with the IntelliJ platform.
+The `AppendTextWithChatAction` offers a convenient way to extend user input with AI-generated text, seamlessly integrating with the
+IntelliJ platform.
 By leveraging OpenAI's language models, it provides a powerful tool for enhancing user productivity and creativity within the development environment.

-# generic\AnalogueFileAction.kt
+# generic\GenerateRelatedFileAction.kt

 ## Analogue File Action Documentation